-- Greasy stains on leather jackets and furniture.
-Carefully blot — not wipe! — the grease with a dry cloth, then heavily sprinkle on cornstarch.
-Let it sit 12-24 hours to absorb the grease fully, then brush the item clean.
+Greasy stains on suede or leather jackets and furniture.
+Carefully blot the grease with a dry cloth, then heavily sprinkle on cornstarch.
+Let it sit 12-24 hours to absorb the grease and then brush the item clean.

-- Greasy stains from ointments.
-If you have a baby in the house or someone with a skin condition that requires heavy ointments, you’ve no doubt found plenty of clothes stained with zinc or petroleum.
-It’s a mess to wash off without taking a few simple steps: scrape off as much as you can with a butter knife, then dust the remaining goo with cornstarch and let it sit for an hour or two.
+Zinc or petroleum ointments.
+Scrape off as much as you can with a butter knife, then dust the remaining goo with cornstarch and let it sit for an hour or two.
 When the cornstarch has had a chance to do its absorbing thing, brush it off and dab at any remaining stain with a grease cutting dish-soap (I like Dawn) and a washcloth.
-Launder in cold water, and check to ensure the stain’s gone before transferring the item to the dryer.
+Launder and check to ensure the stain is gone before transferring the item to the dryer.

 Ink on clothing.
 Make a paste of hot white vinegar and cornstarch, and rub it into both sides of the stain.
 Let it sit for an hour or two and then launder on the hottest water setting permitted by the manufacturer’s label.
 Check for complete stain removal before drying.